10 REASONS TO GO SAILING IN CROATIA

 Mediterranean cuisine in Croatia - sardinesSARDINES, AUTHOR: ROMAN MARTIN, SOURCE: HTZ, CROATIAN TOURIST BOARDWWW.CROATIA.HR

-6. FRIENDLY AND WARM PEOPLE
+6. FRIENDLY AND WELCOMING LOCALS

 Friendly and warm people in CroatiaLIFESTYLE DUGI OTOK, AUTHOR: BORIS KAČAN, SOURCE: HTZ, CROATIAN TOURIST BOARDWWW.CROATIA.HR

-8. EXCELLENT NAUTICAL INFRASTRUCTURE
+8. OUTSTANDING NAUTICAL INFRASTRUCTURE

 Split, view from ACI marina